-Cryptocurrency has dominated technology news headlines since its invention in 2009, but its future remains as mysterious as its name suggests.
+Cryptocurrency has dominated technology news headlines since its invention in 2009, and it comes as no surprise wth hundreds of companies like bitcoin revolution official offering bitcoin trading.
+But, its future remains as mysterious as its name suggests.

 This digital currency relies on blockchain technology and advanced encryption at its core and is touted as a safer way to pay and accept payment for online transactions.
 Businesses and consumers alike have been intrigued by the currency’s ability to reduce fraud, lower transaction fees (and the bank’s involvement in transactions), and eliminate processing times so that payments are made instantly.

 But despite these benefits, using cryptocurrency as a viable payment method is far from being mainstream 10 years after it was first developed.